The Shintani--Faddeev modular cocycle: Stark units from $q$-Pochhammer ratios: Partial zeta functions at and continued fractions

 Again using the relation $B_2(1-r) = B_2(r)$ (specifically, $B_2(1+r_1)=B_2(-r_2)$), we obtain cancellation of the second summand of \eqref{eq:z2primeof0} in the expression

 proving \eqref{eq:z2primeof0diff}. \end{proof}

 If $\A$ is a ray class in $\Cl_{\mm\infty_1\infty_2}(\OO_F)$, Tangedal uses the double sine function to define class invariants $U^{(i)}_{\mm}(\A) \in \R$ for $i \in \{1,2\}$ \cite{tangedal}.
 He shows that, in the unproven cases of the real quadratic abelian Stark conjectures, these invariants coincide with positive square roots of Stark units.
-Tangedal's invariants generalize in a straightforward manner to both nonmaximal orders and imprimitive classes, so we describe them in that context.
+Tangedal's invariants (and similar invariants defined by Yamamoto \cite{yamamoto1}) generalize in a straightforward manner to both nonmaximal orders and imprimitive classes, so we describe them in that context.